sriyanaidu/Team_08_Final_Project/README.md

 With a focus on Montgomery County in Maryland, we will be analyzing data about crimes, crashes, and traffic violations to establish if there are any correlations between events.

 # Background
+Our project leverages datasets provided by Montgomery County’s open data website, dataMontgomery, to provide the public with access to various crime statistic databases, crash data, and traffic violation information.
 ## Business Problem

 ## Project Description